On Ziegler's conjectures for logarithmic derivations of arrangements: Introduction

 The analogous one for logarithmic forms was first considered by Ziegler~\cite{Z2}:

+who showed that logarithmic forms were suitably functorial on arrangements (see \cite[Thm.\ 4.4]{Z2}.
+Here, $\res_H$ denotes the pullback of differential forms along the inclusion $H\hookrightarrow V$.
 This is to say that, if $\omega$ is a logarithmic form on $\A'$ whose restriction to $H$ is zero, then $\alpha_H^{-1}\omega$ is logarithmic on $\A$.
 We note that the restriction map of forms was considered from arrangements to multiarrangements by Ziegler~\cite{Z} and used to advantage by Yoshinaga in \cite{Y1}; however, it seems to have been overlooked for arrangements without multiplicities.

 In \cite{Z2}, Ziegler gave several conjectures related to algebraic structure of $\Omega^1(\A)$.
-We re-visit them.
-For that purpose, let us give a precise defintion of ``generic'' subspace.
+We revisit Ziegler's conjectures in this paper.
+For that purpose, let us give a precise defintion of a ``generic'' subspace.